 PIN NAME DESCRIPTION 1, 2, 3, 11 IN Positive Input Supply and Ideal Diode Anode.
 Connect the IN pin to the power source that supplies power to the load.
 The exposed pad is also connected to IN.
 Use a copper plane connected to the exposed pad for thermal management (see Applications Information - Layout and Thermal Considerations for sizing details).
 Bypass IN with a 0.1μF or larger capacitor to suppress undesired reverse turn-off in applications with load transient ringing.
 4 SHDN Shutdown Control Input.
-Driving SHDN low disables the ideal diode and load switch between IN and OUT, placing the part in a low quiescent current mode.
+Driving SHDN low disables the ideal diode between IN and OUT, placing the part in a low quiescent current mode.
 SHDN may be connected to IN for automatic turn-on applications.
 Do not leave SHDN open.
-5, 6 GND Device Ground. when 1) SHDN is pulled low, 2) when OUT exceeds IN by approximatel when 1) The state of the stat Open-Drain Status Output.
-When IN or OUT is greater than 1.9V, STATUS pulls low when 1) SHDN is pulled low, 2) when OUT exceeds IN by approximately 20mV, or 3) when thermal protection circuitry is active.
-Connect STATUS to a pull-up resistor connected to OUT or an external supply.
+Note that the power path body diode provides a conducting path between IN and OUT when in shutdown.
+5, 6 GND Device Ground. when SHDN is pulled low or when OUT exceeds IN by approximately 20 Open-Drain Status Output.
+When IN or OUT is greater than 1.9V, STATUS pulls low when SHDN is pulled low or when OUT exceeds IN by approximately 20mV.
+Connect STATUS to OUT or an external supply through a pull-up resistor.
 Leave STATUS open or connect to GND if not used.
 8, 9, 10 OUT Ideal Diode Cathode Output.
-In diode-OR applications using multiple LT4423s, connect the common output node to OUT.
-Bypass OUT with a $0.1\mu F$ or larger capacitor to suppress undesired reverse turn-off in applications with load transient ringing.
+In diode-OR applications using multiple LT4422s, connect the common output node to OUT.
+Bypass OUT with a 0.1μF or larger capacitor to suppress undesired reverse turn-off in applications with load transient ringing.